pitt-crc/user-manual/docs/web-portals/hugen.md

 <p>If you are off-campus, the clusters are accessible securely from almost anywhere in the world via the PittNet Virtual Private Network&nbsp;(VPN), which is administered by Pitt IT.
 The VPN requires certain software to run on your system.
 We recommend Global Protect.</p>

-Once connected, you can run commands directly on the server and submit batch jobs to the CRC clusters.
+Once connected, you can run commands directly on the server and submit batch jobs to the CRCD clusters.
 You can click >_ teach Shell Access under Clusters to get a Linux Shell Access.

 ![](../_assets/img/web-portals/hugen1.png)
 ![](../_assets/img/web-portals/hugen2.png)

 We have not deployed a separate login node for the teach cluster.
 Thus, you will logon the login node of the HTC cluster.

-All CRC software can be accessed using this terminal and our LMOD software provisioning system.
+All CRCD software can be accessed using this terminal and our LMOD software provisioning system.

 <p><strong><a href="https://crc.pitt.edu/user-support/installed-software/cluster-application-environment">https://crc-pages.pitt.edu/user-manual/applications/application-environment/</a></strong></p>